wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 cd ~/exercise-materials/csv2bufr-exercises/ex_5
 ```

-1. By the `data transform` command, use the mappings file to convert this CSV data to BUFR.
+1. By running the `csv2bufr data transform` command, use the mappings file to convert this CSV data to BUFR.
 What error occurs?
 Is a BUFR file created?

 2. Use the `bufr_dump` command to check the values of `pressureReducedToMeanSeaLevel`, `airTemperature` and `dewpointTemperature`.
 Which variables are missing, and why?